ispras/dedoc/docs/source/dedoc_api_usage/api.rst

     * - pdf_with_text_layer
-      - true, false, tabby, auto, auto_tabby
+      - true, false, tabby, auto, auto_tabby, bad_encoding_reader
       - auto_tabby
       - This option is used for choosing a specific reader of PDF documents.
         The following options are available: